upsetjs/upsetjs.github.io/integrations/tableau/README.md

 1. Create a new dashboard and show at least one sheet in the dashboard
 1. Follow [https://tableau.github.io/extensions-api/docs/trex_overview.html](https://tableau.github.io/extensions-api/docs/trex_overview.html) and choose the downloaded file
 1. Use the `configure` button or the `configure` menu entry to specify the input data

+**Notes**

+Due to the restrictions of the dashboard extension system, you need to have at least one sheet in the dashboard that is showing the target data.
+For example, as in the simpsons one a bar chart showing the age per simpsons characters.
+The extension is then linked to this sheet and will get its data and selection from it.
+Similiary, the extension will set the selection in this sheet which can then propagate it to other sheets using dashboard actions.

 ## Example